drmikeh/rails_todo_app/README.md

 ### Step 1 - Generate The Project

 1a.
 Generate a new Rails project and initialize the GIT repo:
-> Note that the `rails new` command will create a new subdirectory for you
+> Note that the `rails new` command will create a new subdirectory for you.

 ```bash
 rails new --database=postgresql --skip-test-unit todo_app_auth